-The ADR index measures a hotel’s ADR performance relative to an aggregated grouping of hotels (e.g., competitive set, market, submarket/tract).
-An ADR Index of 100 equals fair share of ADR, compared to the aggregated group of hotels.
-An ADR Index greater than 100 represents more than a fair share of the aggregated group’s ADR performance.
-Conversely, an ADR Index below 100 reflects less than a fair share of the aggregated group’s ADR performance.
+The measures a 's ADR performance relative to an aggregated grouping of (e.g., , market, submarket/tract).
+An of 100 equals fair share of ADR, compared to the aggregated group of hotels.
+An ADR Index greater than 100 represents more than a fair share of the aggregated group's ADR performance.
+Conversely, an ADR Index below 100 reflects less than a fair share of the aggregated group's ADR performance.

 To calculate an ADR index: (Hotel ADR / Aggregated group of hotels’ ADR) x 100 = ADR index